Ann Li

 The final visual identity for our VUI integrates our updated coral red, while the central circle at the top aims to bring back our earlier intention by implying a human-like form.

-We aimed to make the animations a bit more humanistic to balance Cara's geometric form, and we sought for each state to be active and personable, without coming across as too jovial or playful to maintain a sense of reliability and expertise.
+I proposed that we make the animations a bit more humanistic to balance Cara's geometric form.
+We sought for each state to be active and personable, without coming across as too jovial or playful to maintain a sense of reliability and expertise.

 When choosing Cara's voice, we considered several different options.
 To align with Cara's personality and CVS values, we aimed for an uplifting and clearly audible, but not overly playful or dynamic tone.
 Cara’s voice should still convey a level of professionalism, competence, and expertise.